-For the two bear cubs, Mi and Tam, their situation and recovery has been much different.
+For bear cubs though, like Mi and Tam, their situation and recovery has been very different.
 They received round- the- clock care from our veterinary experts, which included bottle feedings with a special milk once every three hours!
 And since they first arrived at our sanctuary, they have grown much stronger.
 In May, they were released into an outdoor enclosure of their very own.
 You can read more about their story and recovery here.

-The first construction phase of BEAR SANCTUARY Ninh Binh started in December 2016.
-The sanctuary has four spacious outdoor enclosures for 10 to 14 animals each, two bear houses with interior rooms, a quarantine station, a veterinary unit, a feeding kitchen, and an administrative building.
+The construction phase of BEAR SANCTUARY Ninh Binh started in December 2016.
+Since then, six spacious outdoor enclosures have been created at the sanctuary, three bear houses with indoor dens, a quarantine station, a fully equipped veterinary unit, a feeding kitchen, and an administrative building.

-Currently, BEAR SANCTUARY Ninh Binh offers suitable living conditions for up to 44 bears.
-With your help, we hope to expand this to 100 bears in 2020.
+BEAR SANCTUARY Ninh Binh currently offers suitable living conditions for up to 50 bears.
+With your help, we hope to expand this to 100 bears.

 In the meantime, additional bile bear rescue missions are being planned.
 Make sure to follow our social media channels and subscribe to our e-mail newsletter for important updates.